roolrd/DevOps_online_Lviv_2020Q42021Q1/m5/task5.2/README.md

 #### 15. What is an example of octal representation of access rights?
 Umask.

 4 = r =  read
 2 = w =  write
 1 = x = execute
 rw-rw-r-- - 0664
 rwxrwxrwx - 0777
 --------- - 0000
 rwxr-x--x - 0751

 The "umask"-command sets an octal attribute that specifies which permission bits should always be turned off when new files or directories are created by the process.
 Shows the current value, if it's used without options and values.

 #### 16. Give definitions of sticky bits and mechanism of identifier substitution

 Setting "sticky bit" on a directory means that an unprivileged users can remove or rename files (directories) in the directory only if it has write permission on the directory and owns either the file or the directory.
-The executable file for which the "sticky bit" is set remains (fixed) in memory after the end of the process.
+The executable file for which the "sticky bit" is set remains (fixed) in memory after the end of the process (currently almost not used).
 ```
 drwxrwxrwt.
 7 root root 93 Jan 23 14:26 /tmp/
 ```